Nonprofit jobs rebound slightly in October, but remain down by over 900,000 compared to pre-COVID levels

 As shown in Figure 5, this pattern of progressively slower recovery of overall jobs lost at the onset of the pandemic was evident in almost every field.
 Of particular note is the education field, where losses in the months of September and October effectively wiped out all of the gains seen in July and August.
 Another point of concern is the dramatic drop-off seen in October in religious, grantmaking, civic, professional, and similar organizations—which had previously defied this downward trend, but saw less than a 1 percent recovery in October.

-With the onset of the recent spike in daily COVID-19 infections and deaths and the resulting re-institutions of restrictions aimed at curbing these new trends, it seems quite possible that even the recent slow recovery in nonprofit jobs evident in recent months will not be sustained in November and possibly beyond.
+With the onset of the recent spike in daily COVID-19 infections and deaths and the resulting re-institutions of restrictions aimed at curbing these new trends, it seems quite possible that even the recent slow nonprofit jobs rebound evident in recent months will not be sustained in November and possibly beyond.
 While hope may be on the horizon in the form of promising treatments, vaccines, and the potential for more proactive government intervention, it will therefore be crucial to continue to monitor the impact of the current COVID surge on the nonprofit workforce, which remains a crucial lifeline to the delivery of services vital to the health and safety, as well as the economic recovery, of the nation.

 1 Our September update found that, as of September, nonprofit job losses stood at an estimated 973,352.
 However, BLS revisions for August and September resulted in this new estimate for September.
 BLS monthly revisions result from additional reports received from businesses and government agencies since the last published estimates and from the recalculation of seasonal factors.
 For more information, see: U.S. Bureau of Labor Statistics October Employment Situation Report.